 To work as a Registered Nurse (RN), Registered Psychiatric Nurse (RPN) or Licensed Practical Nurse (LPN) in British Columbia, registration from the British Columbia College of Nurses and Midwives (BCCNM) is required.

-Once you have received an NNAS advisory report, you can start an application for registration with the BCCNM.
-You will be required to demonstrate English language proficiency, and the BCCNM may ask you to submit the results of an acceptable English Language Proficiency (ELP) test.
-For further information, please visit the BCCNM website.
+You will be required to demonstrate English language proficiency, and you may asked to submit the results of an acceptable English Language Proficiency (ELP) test.
+For more information, please visit the BCCNM website.

 The NCAS competency assessment evaluates your nursing skills against the competencies that nurses are required to possess for safe nursing practice in Canada.
 The assessment includes a computer-based test and a simulation lab assessment.
 In May 2022, NCAS launched the new Triple Track competency assessment allowing internationally educated nurses to be assessed for up to three health care professions at the same time: